Bilew/Attack-Detection-Using-Deep-learning-Techniques-in-Software-Defined-Networking/README.md

 Dataset Handling: Supports multiple cybersecurity datasets, such as CIC-IDS2017, NSL-KDD, and UNSW-NB15.
 Scalability: Can be integrated into security information and event management (SIEM) systems.
 Visualization & Reporting: Offers logs and visual dashboards for analysis.

+# For Future:
+I have a dream to providing real-time malware detection in Software-Deffined Networking using advanced Deep Learning Techniques like Bidirectional LSTM.